If you think Pinterest doesn’t drive traffic to your website, think again.

 13:19 How to start creating content that is actually going to drive traffic

 Hello, my precious blueberries.
 Thank you so much for joining me today.
-I’m so excited to have you here, this guest, because she has been in my inbox for years now and I am so glad that I finally get to have a conversation with her.
-I am being joined with by Alisa Meridith.
-Alisa is a Pinterest product specialist and marketing manager.
-Tailwing she is a sought after speaker and teacher on the topic of Pinterest marketing and Pinterest adds She’s spoken in social media marketing world agents of change appear on the art of page traffic in the Social Prose podcast, and she has been graciously giving her time to come talk to me SEO.
+I'm so excited to have you here, this guest, because she has been in my inbox for years now and I am so glad that I finally get to have a conversation with her.
+I am being joined with by Elisa Meridith.
+Elisa is a Pinterest product specialist and marketing manager.
+Talin she is a sought after speaker and teacher on the topic of Pinterest marketing and Pinterest adds She's spoken in social media marketing world agents of change appear on the art of page traffic in the Social Prose podcast, and she has been graciously giving her time to come talk to me SEO.

 She runs a digital agency since 2005, which now focused primarily on Pinterest as she lives in paints in coastal North Carolina with Pepi's, a couch potato covered view and more cats than she'd like to admit to.
 But she's going to admit to how many she has right now.